ioos/glider-dac/_docs/ngdac-netcdf-file-submission-process.md

 + Glider Name (informal label)
 + Glider Call Sign (informal label)

 **IMPORTANT:** always provide the manufacturer’s serial number as the sole authoritative ID for WMO requests to avoid conflicts and speed processing.
-If the serial number cannot be located, please explain why and provide your best alternative identifier; GDAC will reach out to confirm before issuing an ID.
+If the serial number cannot be located, please explain why and provide your best alternative identifier; NGDAC will reach out to confirm before issuing an ID.

 **Process & Timeline:**

-Upon receipt, the GDAC Team submits your WMO ID request to the [OceanOPS Request Identifiers Interface](https://www.ocean-ops.org/board?t=oceangliders), and you will typically receive your ID within one business day.
-Please use the GDAC’s centralized service (glider.dac.support@noaa.gov) rather than submitting directly via OceanOPS — direct submissions require US Glider DAC registration.
+Upon receipt, the NGDAC Team submits your WMO ID request to the [OceanOPS Request Identifiers Interface](https://www.ocean-ops.org/board?t=oceangliders), and you will typically receive your ID within one business day.
+Please use the NGDAC’s centralized service (glider.dac.support@noaa.gov) rather than submitting directly via OceanOPS — direct submissions require US Glider DAC registration.

-### Deployment Creation
+## Deployment Creation

 Deployments are registered and managed via the [GliderDAC providers page](https://gliders.ioos.us/providers).
 Each deployment must be registered by the data provider **before** any NetCDF files are uploaded.
 The deployment registration process is as follows: